 By being proactive you are also more likely to find yourself shifting into an increasingly positive state of mind.
 This will be beneficial to making good decisions and motivating those around you – as Ron Myers, Director of The Consulting Room Group, explains.

 At Hamilton Fraser Cosmetic Insurance, we have closely followed the challenges faced by the sector throughout the pandemic, with practitioners sharing their insights through our regular surveys.

 Although practitioners have shown flexibility, swiftly adapting their businesses to cope with the changing requirements, legislation and hygiene practices, our first survey, carried out in March 2020 at the start of the pandemic, revealed that 72 per cent of practitioners did not have a contingency plan in place should they not be able to carry out cosmetic procedures.
-We consider how practitioners can be better prepared for unprecedented situations like COVID-19 in our blog, Contingency planning: Future-proof your clinic.

 Whether you are just starting out or have been running your aesthetics practice for a while, business planning is key to establishing a sustainable, profitable and successful business.
 A business plan provides a flexible structure and a framework to refer back to as your business grows.
 Invest time in creating your own business plan to ensure that you are fully committed to your goals and the strategies through which you are aiming to achieve them.